Cycle Consistency Driven Object Discovery: Proposed Method

-The proposed method can be applied on top of any object discovery method.
-We incorporate our method into any slot extractor by adding the cycle consistency objectives to the original loss of the method as shown in Figure \ref{fig:method_demo}.
-For example, in slot attention \cite{slot-attention}, $\mathcal{L}_{slot\_extractor}$ is the reconstruction loss.
-Thus, the final loss of the method becomes:
+\paragraph{Training Details} The proposed method can be applied on top of any slot-based object discovery method.
+To integrate this approach, we include the cycle consistency objectives into the original loss of the method.
+For instance, slot attention \citep{slot-attention} utilizes a pixel-based reconstruction loss.
+Upon adding the proposed objectives, the final loss becomes:

-To set the hyperparameters for our approach, we select $\lambda_{sfs'}$ and $\lambda_{fsf'}$ as 0.1 and 0.01, respectively, unless otherwise specified.
-We study the effect of these loss coefficients on the final performance in Appendix Figure \ref{fig:loss_coef}.
-When training models from scratch, such as with slot attention, we employ an additional Exponential Moving Average (EMA) visual encoder.
-This EMA encoder is used for calculating $p^{i \rightarrow j}$ for all $i,j\in\{1, \ldots, M\}$.
-This practice aligns with several self-supervised learning studies \cite{moco, simsiam, byol} and ensures that the features used in computing $p^{i \rightarrow j}$ remain stable avoiding frequent changes caused by gradient updates in the visual encoder.
-To show the importance of the EMA encoder we run an experiment where we do not utilize the EMA encoder to compute $p^{i \rightarrow j}$ and instead use the output of the online encoder to compute $p^{i \rightarrow j}$.
-We present the results of this experiment in Appendix Table \ref{tab:ablation_ema}.
-We find that the performance of the model drops without the EMA encoder.
+To set the hyperparameters for our approach, we select $\lambda_{sfs'}$ and $\lambda_{fsf'}$ as 0.1 and 0.01, respectively, unless specified otherwise.
+Additionally, we employ an Exponential Moving Average (EMA) visual encoder.
+The EMA encoder calculates $\tilde{\mathcal{F}}$.
+This practice aligns with several self-supervised learning studies \citep{moco, simsiam, byol}, ensuring that the features used in computing $\tilde{\mathcal{F}}$ remain stable, avoiding frequent changes caused by gradient updates in the visual encoder.
+Moreover, we detach the calculation of $\tilde{\mathcal{F}}$ from the gradient computation.